z5huang/seapark/README.md

 The city of Seattle publishes on-street paid parking occupancy data at https://data.seattle.gov.
 These are, I believe, derived from transaction records whenever someone makes a payment for their street parking.
 The difference between the total number of spots available at a parking lot, and those that have been paid for, can be used to *estimate* how many spots are open at that time.
 Note that this is not exact science.
 Illegal parking, for example, could lead to an over-estimation of available spots.
 Conversely, early departure before ticket expiary will cause an open spot to be considered still as 'occupied' by the system, resulting in an under-estimation.
 These caveats should be kept in mind when interpreting predictions.

 This repository contains frontend code built on the `streamlit` framework.
-A [demo](https://tinyurl.com/seaparker) of about 100 parking lots near the Space Needle is also live on streamlit share.
+A [demo](https://tinyurl.com/seaparker) of about 100 parking lots near the Space Needle is live on streamlit share.
 Screenshot:
 ![image](https://user-images.githubusercontent.com/57611601/168700994-194461f8-28df-4146-a8c1-c48ab78f8436.png)
 The models, as pickled in `models/`, are trained and tested on (5+1) years of historical parking data together with daily weather information, and should improve with more data.
 The repo is organized as follows: